wilmTap/analytics-udd/predictive-core.md

 https://www.hesa.ac.uk/index.php?option=com_studrec&task=show_file&mnl=14051&href=a%5e_%5eTTACCOM.html

 ###Valid Values & Mappings
-CODE	DESCRIPTION (ENGLISH)	DESCRIPTION (WELSH)	HESA - TTACCOM	FE ILR - ACCOM 1	Provider maintained property		1	5
-2	Parental/guardian home		2	N/A
-4	Other	Arall	4	NULL
-5	Not known	Anhysbys	5	N/A
+CODE,DESCRIPTION(ENGLISH),DESCRIPTION(WELSH),HESA(TTACCOM),FEILR(ACCOM)
+1,Provider maintained property,,1,5
+2,Parental/guardian home,,2,N/A
+4,Other,Arall,4,NULL
+5,Not known,Anhysbys,5,N/A
-6	Not in attendance at the provider		6	N/A
+6,Not in attendance at the provider,,6,N/A
-7	Own residence		7	N/A
-8	Other rented accommodation		8	N/A
-9	Private-sector halls		9	N/A
-5	Not known	Anhysbys	NULL	N/A
+7,Own residence,,7,N/A
+8,Other rented accommodation,,8,N/A
+9,Private-sector halls,,9,N/A
+5,Not known,Anhysbys,NULL,N/A

 Please Note - N/A denotes that no mapping value is applicable (and should not be confused with NULL)

 ###Format
 Int